-What you want for your car is a two-component enamel.
+What you want for your painting a car is a two-component enamel.
 These products will not dry when exposed to the atmosphere.
 An activator must be added to get them to cure.
 This is good though, because once cured, they are a stronger product with good chemical resistance.
 You can spill gasoline on them and it won't wrinkle up before your eyes.
 Painters often refer to the activator as a hardener, so file that bit of jargon away in case someone hits you with it at the paint store.

 However, don't think that just because you are adding something to a paint that automatically makes it a two-component product.
 Usually (but not always) both single- and two-component paints are designed to be thinned with a reducer.
 They are manufactured "thick" to allow the painter the flexibility to thin the product to suit the atmospheric conditions he will face while spraying.
 This can cause confusion, however, because you will be mixing two things together (paint and reducer) to spray a single-component product, or likewise, mixing three things together (paint, reducer, and activator) to spray a two-component product.
 But remember-reducers do not activate the products, they thin them out.
 You only have a two-component product if you're adding an activator.

 To further confuse things, there are two different categories within the realm of a two-component enamel: single-stage and basecoat/clearcoat (BC/CC).
 However, this concept is easier to wrap your head around.
 Single-stage paints dry to a glossy finish, but a basecoat does not, it dries to a flat or satin finish and you have to spray clear over it to make it shine.